[Brighton-Pittsford Post 2000]

 Today at 1pm, a groundbreaking was held to mark the creation of the Brighton Brickyard Trail.
-As seen in the comprehensive website, the Brickyard Trail will be another fine addition to the expansive and much enjoyed Brighton Town Park System. (see On a stainless steel American bald eagle in Buckland Park
+As seen in the comprehensive website, the Brickyard Trail will be another fine addition to the expansive and much enjoyed Brighton Town Park System.

 Right now, the parcel of land between Elmwood and Westfall Roads–a haven for deer and wild turkey–is rarely used by people.
 Occasionally walking the overgrown trails, I have yet to see another human being.
 (Although that was not always the case.)
 There is some concern that the habitat of the deer and turkeys will be damaged, but the new park is designed to be as environmentally sensitive as possible.